 Kalamata olive trees should be planted in fall or early spring.
 If planted outside, choose a location that receives full sunlight to partial shade and good soil drainage.
 Ideally, an olive tree should get at least six hours of direct sunlight per day.

-Kalamon and Koroneiki olive variety are self-pollinating and will yield fruit with just one, but planting a second will boost crop yield.
+Kalamon olive variety is self-pollinating and will yield fruit with just one, but planting a second will boost crop yield.
 If you choose to plant more than one, make sure they are 8-12 feet (2.4 – 3.6 meters) apart from each other, measuring from their trunks.

 Remove any weeds or turf grass and clear away any debris from the site.
 Dig a hole that is roughly twice the width of the root ball.
 Backfill the hole with soil, then water gently to settle the roots.

 If you choose to plant your Kalamata olive tree in a pot or container, choose a pot that has drainage holes for watering and that is 1.5 – 2 times the width of the container your tree arrived in or at least 30% larger than its root ball.

 Kalamata Olive Tree Care

 Kalamata olive trees are low-maintenance, able to tolerate many different soil types, a range of sunlight, and able to withstand temperatures as low as 22°F (-5.5°C).

 Sun and shade

 All olive trees love the sun, and the Kalamata olive tree is no different.
 Kalamata olive trees thrive in full sunlight when they receive at least 8 hours of direct sunlight per day.